General Tax Information

 Where can I learn more?

-The University will provide two tax information workshops for international students and scholars to learn more.
+CISS will host a few tax information workshops for international students and scholars to learn more.

 The following topics and frequently asked questions will be discussed at the information sessions:

 - What is an income tax treaty and how can I benefit from it?

 - Who needs to file a 2022 federal and/or state income tax return?

 - What documents do I need to prepare and file my income tax returns?

 - Who needs to file Form 8843?